Spotahome's new COO - and ex-Uber chief - says app will innovate lettings

 Spotahome’s benefits for tenants and landlords

-As part of the company’s commitment to transparency, Spotahome takes payments directly from tenants online – typically the deposit and first month’s rent – and holds it for 24 hours.
+As part of the company’s commitment to transparency, Spotahome takes payments directly from tenants online – typically the first month’s rent – and holds it for 24 hours.

 During this time, the tenant is free to check the property for themselves and make sure they are happy with their purchase.